Printers come in a variety of general types with a variety of features available. You must know what your printer can do!

 Print Preview: The name of the current printer is actually a button that opens a list of the known printers.

 Control Panel has icons for printers.
 A check mark means that printer is the default printer.
 A hand or two people symbol mean that the printer is 'shared'.
 Other computers on the network can use it.
 A grayed out icon means that the printer is not available.
-It is no longer connected, turned off, or is connected to a computer that is shut down.
+It is no longer connected, is turned off, or is connected to a computer that is shut down.

 How to open the Control Panel page of printers: